-When you are in Fancy Gap, you'll notice that it is more blue-collar than most other communities in America.
-100.00% of Fancy Gap’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Fancy Gap is a town of construction workers and builders, sales and office workers, and transportation and shipping workers.
+Fancy Gap is a blue-collar town, with 100.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Fancy Gap is a town of production and manufacturing workers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Fancy Gap who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Fancy Gap has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Fancy Gap has few renters and college students.
 But the biggest reason it is quieter in Fancy Gap than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Fancy Gap may be for you.